nasa/cumulus/docs/deployment/README.md

 This operation only needs to be done once per account, but it must be done for both NGAP and regular AWS environments.

+### Look Up ECS-optimized AMI (DEPRECATED)

+> ⚠️ **Note:** This step is unnecessary if you using the latest changes in the [`cumulus-template-deploy` repo which will automatically determine the AMI ID for you based on your `deploy_to_ngap` variable](https://github.com/nasa/cumulus-template-deploy/commit/8472e2f3a7185d77bb68bf9e0f21a92a91b0cba9).

+Look up the recommended machine image ID for the Linux version and AWS region of your deployment.
+See [Linux Amazon ECS-optimized AMIs docs](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/ecs-optimized_AMI.html#ecs-optimized-ami-linux).
+The image ID, beginning with `ami-`, will be assigned to the `ecs_cluster_instance_image_id` variable for the [cumulus-tf module](https://github.com/nasa/cumulus/blob/master/tf-modules/cumulus/variables.tf).

+### Set Up EC2 Key Pair (Optional)

+The key pair will be used to SSH into your EC2 instance(s).
+It is recommended to [create or import a key pair](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html) and specify it in your Cumulus deployment.

+This can also be done post-deployment by redeploying your Cumulus instance.

 ---

 ## Configure Earthdata Application